RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 C	is	incorrect	because	performing	baseline	applications	after	a	new virtual	machine	is	enabled	would	negate	the	benefits	and	speed	of auto-scaling,	and	with	the	use	of	an	image	for	all	new	systems,	it would	create	redundant	work	versus	a	baseline	application	before	the image	is	finalized.

-### Question # 6 - 	What	does	the	TLS	protocol	use	for	authentication	between	two	parties?
+### [important] Question # 6 - 	What	does	the	TLS	protocol	use	for	authentication	between	two	parties?
 A.	Certificates
 B.	Tickets
 C.	Tokens
 D.	SAML
 Answer: A.

+[important concept]
-The	TLS	protocol	uses	X.509	certificates	for	authentication between	the	two	parties	that	are	negotiating	a	secure	communications channel.
-The	same	certificates	that	are	used	for	authentication	are	also used	for	the	encryption	of	the	communications	channel.
+**The	TLS	protocol	uses	X.509	certificates	for	authentication between	the	two	parties	that	are	negotiating	a	secure	communications channel**.
+**The	same	certificates	that	are	used	for	authentication	are	also used	for	the	encryption	of	the	communications	channel**.

 B	is	incorrect	because	tickets	are	not	used	with	the	TLS	protocol	but rather	are	commonly	used	with	other	systems	such	as	Kerberos.